xrstf/libhg/README.md

         print $change->node.": ".$change->desc."\n";
     }

-Since the client will always send the `-R` option, you can use a single client to perform commands on multiple repositories (you don't need one client, meaning one hg instance, per repository).
+Since the client will always send the `--cwd` option, you can use a single client to perform commands on multiple repositories (you don't need one client, meaning one hg instance, per repository).

     :::php